 (You can steep your oolong tea for 6 times, each additional one will take a longer time to steep.
 From the first steep to the sixth steep, we encourage you to take 15s, 25s, 40s, 60s, 80s, 100s)

 To ensure authenticity, it is best to buy oolong tea from tea specialists.

-BornTea offers authentic oolong tea, straight from our farmlands in Anxi, Fujian Province, China.
+BornTea offers authentic and sustainable oolong tea, straight from our farmlands in Anxi, Fujian Province, China.
 We offer the Tie Guan Yin Oolong Tea, which is a premium type of Chinese oolong tea from Anxi, Fujian Province.

 If you want to drink something fresh, brisk, and sweet to accompany your contemplation and meditation moments, check out our Tie Guan Yin Oolong Tea – directly from Anxi, China to your doorstep.